redcanaryco/surveyor/README.rst

 Then open and review the default output file (survey.csv.

 You can also run using an entire directory of definition files in one shot:

     ./surveyor.py --defdir definitions

+If you're looking for instances of something specific and a Cb query suits you best, you can do that too:

+    ./surveyor.py --query 'process_name:explorer.exe username:joebob'